muliang0711/DB_Design_Pratice/Bus_Station_managment_system/DOC.md

+## Some terminology before we begin
+The **System** refers to the Bus Station Management System, the main character of this repository.

+The **Bus Station** refers to the bus station company that the System is made for.

 ## Assumptions
-1. Our bus station serves long-trip buses.
-This assumption is made because we interact with many different bus companies, which isn't how it typically works for area buses like RapidKL where all buses belong to one company.
+1. The Bus Station serves long-trip buses.
+This assumption is made because it interacts with many different bus companies, which isn't how it typically works for area buses like RapidKL where all buses belong to one company.

 ## Tables